cvetomir-todorov/CecoChat/docs/02-design-01-approach.md

 # Reliable messaging and consistency

-Clients need to know:
-* Whether the message they sent has been persisted
-* When a message for them has been lost
+## Sending messages

 Kafka provides a delivery handler callback which is used to send an ACK to clients indicating the persistance status.
 In order to guarantee durability the replication factor needs to be increased to 2 or 3.
 There needs to be at least 1 in-sync replica.
 Using this configuration once the message gets into the Kafka cluster then the small likelyhood of 2 brokers failing will mean a very small percentage of messages will be lost.
 If the ACK is negative then automatic retry would not be used in order to avoid self-inflicted DDoS.
 The client UI would simply present the user with indication that the message hasn't been processed and interactive means for it to be re-sent.

+## Receiving messages

-After each client connects it gets all missed messages from the history servers.
+After each client connects or reconnects it gets all missed messages from the history servers.
 In the messaging servers the client is dedicated an in-memory message queue which is bounded.
 When the message queue is full that would mean newer messages will be dropped.
 In order for the client to know about that - each new message triggers an increase to a session counter sent along with the message itself.
 If a client sees a gap it may use the history servers in order to obtain missing messages.

+## Consistency

 In order for clients to know about missing messages they can check for new messages at reasonable intervals.
 That would be costly in terms of traffic so the session-based counters could be used as a primary indicator.
 That may increase the interval but not obsolete the regular checks.